Brian Murray (governor)

 Rear Admiral Sir Brian Stewart Murray, KCMG, AO (26 December 1921 – 4 June 1991) was a senior officer in the Royal Australian Navy and the 22nd Governor of Victoria, serving from March 1982 until October 1985.

+Early life

+Murray was born on 26 December 1921 in Glenhuntly, Victoria.
+He was the son of Lily Astria (née Fenton) and Alan Stewart Murray; his father was a surveyor and valuer.
+He attended Hampton High School, Melbourne.

+Naval career

+Murray joined the Royal Australian Navy in 1939 as a cadet midshipman.
+He trained in England at the Royal Naval College, Dartmouth, and during World War II served in the Atlantic, Indian and Pacific Oceans as well as the North Sea.
+He was on board HMAS Australia during the invasion of Lingayen Gulf in January 1945, when a number of his crewmates were killed in kamikaze attacks by the Japanese.

+Murray qualified as a navigating and air direction officer after the end of World War II.
+He was mentioned in despatches while aboard HMAS Sydney during the Korean War.
+He was promoted commander in 1955 and later served as executive officer to Otto Becher, the captain of aircraft carrier HMAS Melbourne.
+He was promoted captain in 1961 and commanded frigates HMAS Queenborough and HMAS Parramatta.

 Governor of Victoria

 At the time of his appointment as governor, Murray was a retired Royal Australian Navy admiral married to a former nun.
 He was nominated by the Liberal Premier Lindsay Thompson.
 Labor Premier John Cain demanded his resignation in 1985 after Murray accepted a free trip to the United States with his wife from Continental Airlines.
 They retired to the Doonkuna Estate vineyard at Murrumbateman, outside of Canberra.

 During Murray's term of office, a Labor government was elected in Victoria for the first time since 1955.
 Accordingly, there were some changes to the role, ceremonial and functions within Government House, Melbourne during his incumbency.
 The new government discontinued recommending Imperial honours.
 On 18 April 1984, the governor announced that Queen Elizabeth II had approved a change in his flag: